dessalines/essays/crash_course_socialism.md

 Unlike workers, Capitalists make their living, not by clocking in and being paid a certain fixed wage per hour, but through [absentee ownership](https://www.reddit.com/r/communism101/comments/a0mwut/what_exactly_is_capitalism/eaj3b4a/). **Their wealth is earned while sleeping, playing golf, or visiting the mailbox** to collect pieces of this wage theft, often in the form of stock dividends.
 A worker's wealth is dependent on the number of hours they can work; a Capitalist's wealth is based on how much absentee property they can accumulate, and as such can multiply indefinitely.
 Some Capitalists earn an average worker's yearly salary in a single night's sleep.

 For example, a Copper mine owner neither physically mines the copper, and (living thousands of miles away) likely delegates day-to-day operations to a hired manager.
 Yet, **because they have a piece of paper that says they own it, they get a large cut of everything that was mined**: the ultimate free lunch.

+Let's say that a garment factory owner spends $90k to buy a facility, machines, and all the other startup costs, as well as $10k per year on operating costs, such as yarn ( called constant capital ).
+They hire 10 workers, all of whom are paid $20k / year in wages ( called variable capital, or the price of labor power ).
+They do $400k / year in sales, meaning the owner makes $10k / worker / year ( surplus value ).
+After 1 year, ( 10 workers * $10k = $100k ), the owner has made up their initial investment.

+`Surplus value = Product sales - Constant Capital - Variable capital`

+`100k = 400k - 100k - 200k` total, or

+`10k = 40k - 10k - 20k` per worker.

+From that year onward, the owner pockets $100k / year, even after fully paying off their initial investment.
+They've fully paid off their initial investment, yet are "rewarded" indefinitely.

 A 1983 report by England national income and expenditures found that on average, **26 minutes of every hour worked** (or 43% of labor value added) by English workers across a wide range of industries went to various exploiting or unproductive groups, with workers receiving only *57% of their pre-tax productive output as wages*<sup>[1](http://ricardo.ecn.wfu.edu/~cottrell/socialism_book/new_socialism.pdf)</sup>.
 In other words, at least **40% of the work you do every day is stolen by Capitalists.**